marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/subdirectories-of-gcc.rst

   details of the files in this directory.

 :samp:`doc`
-  Texinfo documentation for GCC, together with automatically generated man pages and support for converting the installation manual to HTML.
+  ReStructuredText documentation for GCC, together with automatically generated man pages and support for converting the installation manual to HTML.
 See :ref:`documentation`.